The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Grapes (F. & S. II.190) (signed) is estimated to be worth between £16,000 and £24,000.
-This screenprint, created in 1979, has shown consistent value growth, with an annual average growth rate of 11%.
-This work has an impressive auction history, having been sold 7 times since its initial sale in November 2007.
-The hammer price over the past five years has ranged from £16,000 in November 2016 to £24,000 in October 2021.
+The value of Andy Warhol's Grapes (F. & S. II.190) (signed) is estimated to be worth between £15,000 and £23,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 7%.
+This work has an auction history of seven total sales since its entry to the market in November 2007.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis